 16. How do you look at our future together?

-This will give you an idea they are like which parent.
-And also which parent they feel more close to.
+This will give you an idea about how much they resonate with one of the parents, and also which parent they feel closer to.
 You could also tell them which parent you are like.
+You could both come up with revelations about your parents that would help you both understand each other better.

 18. Would you want to time travel with me?

 This would tell you what’s on their mind.
-How they can let their imagination fly.
-If they say they want to time travel like Mr Peabody and Sherman then we can assure you there are lot of adventures in store for you.
+Now, they can let their imagination fly.
+If they say they want to time travel like Mr. Peabody and Sherman, then we can assure you there are a lot of adventures in store for you.
+Or they might say that they would want to travel back in time to change something in their childhood, or see how many kids you would have in the future.

 20. What is the best part of our relationship?